-A suburb of Atlanta, Lawrenceville is located in Gwinnett County, roughly 50 kilometres northeast of the Georgia state capital’s downtown district.
+A suburb of Atlanta, Lawrenceville is located in Gwinnett County, roughly 20 miles northeast of the Georgia state capital’s downtown district.

 The second-oldest city in the metropolitan Atlanta area, Lawrenceville was founded in 1821.
 Its earliest origins can still be easily found in the buildings around town square in the downtown area.